Aaron Gordon NBA Playoffs Player Props: Nuggets vs. Timberwolves

 Aaron Gordon Insights vs. the Timberwolves

-- He's attempted 2.5 threes per game, or 6.8% of his team's shots from beyond the arc this season.
+- Gordon is averaging 2.5 three-point field goal attempts per game this season, which is 6.8% of his team's tries from beyond the arc.

 - Gordon's Nuggets average 99.5 possessions per game, which ranks 27th among NBA teams, while the Timberwolves are one of the league's fastest, ranking seventh with 104 possessions per contest.

-- Defensively, the Timberwolves are ranked 18th in the league, giving up 115.8 points per game.
+- The Timberwolves give up 115.8 points per game, 18th-ranked in the league.

-- The Timberwolves are the 22nd-ranked team in the league, allowing 44.7 rebounds per game.
+- On the glass, the Timberwolves are ranked 22nd in the NBA, giving up 44.7 rebounds per contest.

-- The Timberwolves allow 25 assists per game, 10th-ranked in the league.
+- Allowing 25 assists per game, the Timberwolves are the 10th-ranked squad in the league.

-- Looking at 3-pointers, the Timberwolves have allowed 12.3 makes per game, 16th in the league.
+- The Timberwolves are the 16th-ranked team in the NBA at allowing threes, giving up 12.3 made 3-pointers per contest.

 Aaron Gordon vs. the Timberwolves